Grad-Caflisch pointwise decay estimates revisited: Acknowledgments

 \section{Acknowledgments}

 The author N. Jiang thanks for the valuable comments from Y. Guo after the first draft.
+This work was supported by National Key R\&D Program of China under the grant 2023YFA1010300.
 The author N. Jiang is supported by the grants from the National Natural Foundation of China under contract Nos.
 11971360 and 11731008, and also supported by the Strategic Priority Research Program of Chinese Academy of Sciences, Grant No. XDA25010404.
-The author Y.-L. Luo is supported by grants from GuangDong Basic and Applied Basic Research Foundation under contract No. 2021A1515110210.
+The author Y.-L. Luo is supported by grants from the National Natural Science Foundation of China under contract No. 12201220 and the Guang Dong Basic and Applied Basic Research Foundation under contract No. 2021A1515110210.